dougdyson/katas/challenges/firstNonRepeatingCharacter/notes.md

 Code-wise, the ```find``` replaces the ```for``` and the ```match``` replaces the ```if```

-Using the RegEx object makes regex more readable in this case
+Using the RegEx object makes regex more readable in this case.